-A GDPR Compliance Statement is a way for you to inform people about the actions your organisation has made to fulfil the high standards of the GDPR i.e. securing users’ personal data.
-It is written in a clear and simple language that avoids legal jargon and technical terminology.
+A GDPR Compliance Statement is a way for you to inform people about your organization’s actions to fulfil the high standards of the GDPR, i.e. securing users’ personal data.
+It is written in clear, simple language that avoids legal jargon and technical terminology.

 In this blog, you will find a general overview of the GDPR compliance statement and a checklist for creating it for your business.